andrewbartolo/CS229-Project/naive_bayes/README.txt

 To test model on strongest-5-word-swap adversary, run "python nb_test.py --strongest_5_word_adversary"
     This adversary replaces the five words that most strongly align with the correct classification with five words that most strongly align with the incorrect classification.
+To test model on JSMA adversary, run "python nb_test.py --JSMA_adversary"
+    This adversary replaces words at the end of the review with adversarial words based on the JSMA method.
+It replaces words until the review becomes adversarial or the 35-word limit is reached.

 To get most positive-leaning and most negative-leaning words, run
     "python model_analysis.py --number k" where k is the number of top